-There are a number of important policies and procedures governing the Georgia Department of Public Health WIC Dietetic Internship, all of which are equally important.
+There are several important policies and procedures governing the Georgia Department of Public Health WIC Dietetic Internship, all of which are equally important.
 However, there are a few policies that interns will need to know and commit to upon acceptance to the internship.
 Your initials next to each statement below will indicate that you have read, understand, and commit to these conditions.

-1. You agree to assist your control potential rotation sites. ommunity preceptor and Dietetic Inter nship Director in identification of 2.
-You agree to comply with a Il policies and procedures of the inter nship per the handbook. ay require additional time beyond the e the internship (the interns schedule twenty-four hour, i.e., meetings 4.
-You agree to commit to the expenses, travel expenses e monetary obligation of the internship , materials and supplies. o, which may include lodging 5.
-You understand that rotation critical. on schedules and sites are subject to change and that your flexibility is 6.
-You understand and acce hours) from your residence pt that some rotation sites may be loc and/or work site. cated a long distance (two or more 7.
-You agree to participate in all required meetings, trainings and o conference calls.
-8. You agree to keep your su pervisor informed of your schedule ar nd progress throughout the internship. e into the Georgia Department of Publ nsure your success.
-Please call 404- Intern Printed Name Intern Signature Date
+- 1. You agree to assist your community preceptor and Dietetic Internship Director in identification of potential rotation sites. - 2.
+You agree to comply with all policies and procedures of the internship per the handbook. - 3.
+You agree to commit the time necessary to successfully complete the internship (the interns schedule often involves work that may require additional time beyond the twenty-four hour, i.e., meetings conferences, projects, paperwork, etc.). - 4.
+You agree to commit to the monetary obligation of the internship, which may include lodging expenses, travel expenses, materials and supplies. - 5.
+You understand that rotation schedules and sites are subject to change and that your flexibility is critical. - 6.
+You understand and accept that some rotation sites may be located a long distance (two or more hours) from your residence and/or work site. - 7.
+You agree to participate in all required meetings, trainings and conference calls. - 8.
+You agree to keep your supervisor informed of your schedule and progress throughout the internship.